Southend-on-Sea: Southend scene

 Southend has had a nationally renowned rock music scene since the 1960s.
 The Paramounts had chart success in the early 1960s, before morphing into Procol Harum.
 During the 70s, Southend was a big part for the Pub rock scene, with Paul Shuttleworth and Will Birch running a pub rock venue at The Esplanade, with other venues like The Top Alex, and influential acts like The Kursaal Flyers and Mickey Jupp.
 In 1989, an album The Southend Connection was released to celebrate the roots of the genre in the town.
 Later in the decade, Southend had a big punk rock scene producing notable bands The Machines, The Sinyx and Kronstadt Uprising.
 Media theorist Dick Hebdige stated that punk originated from "a whole range of heterogeneous youth styles: glitter rock, American proto-punk, London pub-rock, Southend R & B bands, Northern soul and reggae".

-In the early 1990s, rock bands such as Understand and Above All had Kerrang! compare the Southend music scene to punk rock meccas New York, LA, Seattle and Washington DC.
+In the early 1990s, rock bands such as Understand and Above All had Kerrang! compare the Southend music scene to punk rock meccas New York, Los Angeles, Seattle and Washington DC.
 Between 2001 and 2006, the Southend scene was centered on the Junk Club, which was held in the basement of the Royal Hotel.
 It was run by Oliver "Blitz" Abbott & Rhys Webb of The Horrors, and the underground club night played an eclectic mix from Post Punk to Acid House, 1960s Psychedelia to Electro.
 The club was influential and featured nationally in the NME; Dazed & Confused; i-D; Rolling Stone; The Guardian and Vogue.
 Acts associated with the scene included: